SharePoint/sp-dev-docs/docs/business-apps/power-automate/sharepoint-connector-actions-triggers.md

 Triggers the flow when you modify an item or a file in a SharePoint list or a document library.

+For more info about how to use this trigger, see this tutorial video: [Introducing 'when an item or file modified' trigger and 'Get changes' action](https://youtu.be/AaWB3xlhJdc)

 ### When an item is deleted

 Triggers the flow when you delete an item in a list.
 To get the properties of a deleted item, you must connect this trigger must to the associated SharePoint site on which it is expected to run, using a site collection user account.